karabaja4/vscode-explorer-git-status/README.md

 ![alt text](https://karabaja4.blob.core.windows.net/public/gitstatus2.png)

-You can modify the colors inside the source code `dist.min.js`.
+You can modify the colors inside the `dist.min.js` source, or modify them in dev.js and reminify the file.

 # About